jrnewell/json-router/README.md

 Both opts and callback are optional

 opts = {
-  reqProperty: name of top-level property that defined a JSON Router request (default: 'jsonRequests') }
+  routeProperty: name of top-level property that defined a JSON Router request (default: 'jsonRoute') }

 default callback